Selecting the best janitorial services firm is key to maintaining a clean and healthy environment for your employees, tenants, and customers.

 Since high employee turnover is financially straining, some cleaning companies will make up for their losses by reducing employee wages, limiting cleaning budgets, neglecting important cleaning equipment, and (eventually) passing this cost to you by charging too much while providing sub-par work.

-Choosing a Janitorial Company with a Low Employee Turnover
+Choosing a Company with a Low Employee Turnover

-A professional janitorial company understands how much of an impact high turnover can have to their clients.
+A professional company understands how much of an impact high turnover can have on its clients.
 Therefore, they strive to make their employee turnover as low as possible.
 The best cleaning company should:

 · Have an employee turnover of less than 40%